shuozhixu/FYRE2024/README.md

 ## Interatomic potentials

-There are two sets of interatomic potentials.

-The first set contains eleven interatomic potentials.
+The are eleven interatomic potentials in total.
 The first seven potentials, developed by [Borovikov et al. in 2015](http://dx.doi.org/10.1088/0965-0393/23/5/055003), have largely the same ISFE but with varying USFE.
 The remaing four potentials, developed by [Borovikov et al. in 2016](http://dx.doi.org/10.1088/0965-0393/24/8/085017), have largely the same USFE but with varying ISFE.
 Other material properties such as the lattice parameter, elastic constants, as well as vacancy formation and migration energies are largely the same for all eleven potentials.
 Note that the surface energies predicted by the eleven potentials also differ.
 Values of ISFE, USFE, and surface energies of the eleven potentials can be found in Table 1 of [this paper](http://dx.doi.org/10.1088/0965-0393/24/8/085017).
 Files for the eleven potentials can be found in the `potentials/` directory in this GitHub repository.

 Note: the eleven potentials have been applied to many problems in Cu, see references 31–45 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8).

-The second set contains [one interatomic potential](https://doi.org/10.1103/physrevb.63.224106).
+[//]: # (The second set contains [one interatomic potential](https://doi.org/10.1103/physrevb.63.224106).
 The file for this potential, `Cu_Mishin.eam.alloy`, can be found in the `potentials/` directory in this GitHub repository.
 Values of ISFE, USFE, and surface energies predicted by this `Mishin` potential are very close to those by the `Cu31` potential.
-However, the two potentials predict different lattice parameter and vacancy migration energy.
+However, the two potentials predict different lattice parameter and vacancy migration energy.)

 ## A note on simulations

-Since we will consider 12 interatomic potentials and 32 void sizes, we will run in total 384 LAMMPS simulations.
+Since we will consider eleven interatomic potentials and 32 void sizes, we will run in total 352 LAMMPS simulations.
 Each time we run a new simulation, create a new directory.

 It is suggested that no more than ten simulations are run at the same time such that other students can also run simulations.

-## One hypothesis and two sets of LAMMPS simulations
+## LAMMPS simulations

-We have one hypothesis: the ISFE, USFE, and surface energies are the only factors that mainly control the strength of a Cu single crystal containing a spherical nanovoid.

-To address the hypothesis, let's run two sets of LAMMPS simulations.
-In one set, we use the `Cu31.eam.fs` potential; in the other set, we use the `Cu_Mishin.eam.alloy`  potential.
-As mentioned, values of ISFE and USFE predicted by the two potentials are close to each other.

 ### The Cu31 potential